futpix/caravans-in-australia/content/review/1093-Silversun-Caravans-Saturn.md

   ogtitle: "Should I buy Saturn by Silversun Caravans?"
   ogdescription: "The Silversun Caravans Saturn is classed as Unknown Type, and sleeps 2 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Silversun Caravans"]
-tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "60 - 70k"]
+tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "60 - 70k", "Made Overseas"]
 totalLength: ""
 bodyLength: ""
 totalHeight: "2.7"